aleximmer/Laplace/examples/calibration_gp_example.md

 Next, we run Laplace-GP inference to calibrate neural network's predictions.
 Since running exact GP inference is computationally infeasible, we perform Subset-of-Datapoints (SoD) [3] approximation here.
 In the code below, `m`denotes the number of datapoints used in the SoD posterior.

-Execution of the cell below can take between 10-20min (depending on the exact hardware used).
+Execution of the cell below can take up to 5min (depending on the exact hardware used).

 ``` python
 for m in [50, 200, 800, 1600]: